Russian Opposition Coordination Council: Elections

 The elections elected a Council consisting of 45 deputies.
 At the same time, 30 of them were elected from the general citizen list, and another 15 - from "ideological curiae".
 Each voter received 4 electronic ballots at the polling station: for the general citizen part of the list, for voting for representatives of left-wing forces, for voting for representatives of liberals, for voting for representatives of nationalists.
-In the "large" ballot, the voter had the right to put no more than 30 check marks, in the "small" ones - no more than 5.
+In the "large" ballot, the voter had the right to put no more than 30 check marks, in the "small" ones – no more than 5.
 In other words, the voter had 45 votes, which he could distribute at his discretion.

 The elections were organized by the Central Election Committee.
 The chairman of the committee was elected Leonid Volkov.
 Three members of the committee were delegated by the main ideological currents included in the organizing committee of the protest actions (Alexander Ivanov represents the left, Elena Denezhkina represents the nationalists, Denis Yud in represents the liberals).
 The committee also included representatives of associations involved in election monitoring: Deputy Executive Director of the Golos association Grigory Melkonyants, member of the Sonar movement Vasily Weisenberg, and activist of the "Citizen Observer" project Yulia Drogova.
 In addition, specialists in the field of Internet technologies Anton Nosik and Ilya Segalovich, founder of the votepoller.com voting website Valentin Preobrazhensky, member of the board of the Foundation for the Development of Electronic Democracy Maxim Osovsky, and member of the council of the Sonar movement Olga Feygina were included in the committee as experts.

-Composition of the council
+Composition

 Composition of the Coordination Council in order of votes cast.